 Coffee bean planting and processing process

-In addition to the place of origin, the method of coffee bean cultivation (whether it is planted in the shade, organic cultivation, fertilization), and the coffee bean picking process (whether the working conditions of the farm workers allow them to have good working quality) also affect the taste of coffee .
+In addition to the place of origin, the method of coffee bean cultivation (whether it is planted in the shade, organic cultivation, fertilization), and the coffee bean picking process (whether the working conditions of the farmworkers allow them to have good working quality) also affect the taste of the coffee.
 A good coffee plant may also produce bad beans.

 The post-harvest processing of coffee beans is also very important.
 There are three common post-processing methods: sun exposure, water washing, and honey processing.
-The sun-dried coffee beans have rich fruit aroma, sweet aftertaste and high mellowness.
-The washed coffee beans have fruity or floral aromas, moderate acidity and low mellowness.
+The sun-dried coffee beans have a rich fruit aroma, sweet aftertaste, and high mellowness.
+The washed coffee beans have fruity or floral aromas, moderate acidity, and low mellowness.
 The aftertaste of honey-treated coffee beans is sweeter, fruity, and full-bodied.

 At present, there are various classification methods in the world according to the size of coffee beans, the quality of post-processing, and the elevation of planting, which can also be used to judge the quality of coffee beans.
 In addition, some coffee packages have certification labels such as fair trade, sustainable management, organic cultivation, and high altitude.
 The quality of most coffee beans with these labels is not bad.
 Although some proofs may not be directly related to quality, they indicate that these coffee beans have been carefully processed.